UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_3_Navigation/basic_navigation_1.md

 }
 ```

-In this example, it is the event handler that controls the navigation process resulting in the next page to appear.
+In this example, it is the button event handler that controls the navigation process, resulting in the next page to be animated over the current page.
 The code in the event handler is actually very simple, but a few things probably need highlighting here:

 * A property inherited in every `ContentPage` is `Navigation`.
 In effect this is a proxy for navigation in general.
    * As we will see, this can also used for modal presentation.

 * The next page we navigate to is first instantiated then pushed onto the navigation stack using `Navigation.PushAsync`.
    * The next view is animated onto the screen.
    * As the name suggests, this is asynchronous so you need to `await` this method.
-This makes the event handler asynchronous.
+This also makes the event handler asynchronous.

 * The navigation is performed from within the event handler, which is part of the code behind.
-The code-behind is considered a view class.
+The code-behind is considered a view object.

 So far there are no ViewModel or Model classes.
 We will come to this later.